osama127001/spring-boot-HIBERNATE/README.md

   * `session.get` and call the appropriate getter method.
   * `HQL`, Hibernate Query language

+        // Lazy Loading using HQL
+        // Loading Everything we need when the session is opened!
+        // Import from import org.hibernate.query.Query;
+        Query<Instructor> query = session
+                .createQuery("SELECT i FROM Instructor i JOIN FETCH i.courses where i.id=:instructorId", Instructor.class);

-* If we have teacher and courses, `one-to-one` relation, and we load some data from the courses tables, and the fetch type is set to Eager loading, then it will also load the data from teacher table.
+* If we have teacher and courses, `one-to-one` relation, and we load some data from the courses tables, and the fetch type is set to Eager loading, then it will also load the data from teacher table as well.

 * The Following code shows the setting of the fetch type: